computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    def play_going_to_boston(goal):
-       '''
+       """
        Simulate one game of Going to Boston and print the winner.

-       Inputs:
+       Args:
            goal (int): threshold for a win

        Returns: None
-       '''
+       """

        if play_one_game(goal):
            print("player1 wins")